-One of the best things you can do is to make sure your dachshund gets plenty of exercises.
+One of the best things you can do is to make sure your dachshund gets plenty of exercise.
 This will help keep their muscles strong and their spine healthy.

-You should also avoid letting your dachshund jump down from high places, as this can put unnecessary strain on their back.
+You should also avoid letting your dachshund jump down from high places, as this can strain their back unnecessarily.